Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Experimental Setup

 \subsection{Experimental Conditions}

-The experiments are designed to quantify how algorithmic configuration and embodied kinematic constraints jointly influence learning dynamics and performance in a tabular predator--prey multi-agent environment.
-We focus on contrasting Independent Q-Learning (IQL) and Centralized Q-Learning (CQL) under controlled conditions to isolate the effects of coordination structure and agent embodiment.
-Since both Independent Q-Learning and Centralized Q-Learning operate over the same full joint state representation, observed performance differences can be attributed to differences in action coupling and credit assignment rather than differences in information availability.
+The experiments quantify how algorithmic configuration and embodied kinematic constraints jointly influence learning dynamics in the tabular predator--prey environment, contrasting Independent Q-Learning (IQL) and Centralized Q-Learning (CQL) under controlled conditions to isolate the effects of coordination structure and agent embodiment.

-We evaluate four learning configurations obtained by assigning either IQL or CQL to each agent role: IQL--IQL, IQL--CQL, CQL--IQL, and CQL--CQL, where the first term denotes the predator learning paradigm and the second denotes the prey paradigm.
-Each configuration is evaluated under three distinct speed regimes, yielding a total of twelve experimental conditions.

-Speed is treated as a discrete experimental factor with two operational modes: base speed, in which an agent moves one grid cell per timestep at a cost of one stamina unit, and double speed, in which an agent moves two grid cells per timestep at a cost of two stamina units.
-The three speed regimes considered are: \begin{enumerate} \item equal base speed for predators and prey, \item double speed for predators only, and \item double speed for prey only. \end{enumerate} A regime in which both predators and prey have double speed is excluded, as it is functionally equivalent to a scaled version of the equal-speed setting under the fixed stamina budget and introduces unnecessary variance without providing additional insight.
+We evaluate four learning configurations obtained by assigning either IQL or CQL to each agent role: IQL--IQL, IQL--CQL, CQL--IQL, and CQL--CQL, where the first term denotes the predator paradigm and the second the prey paradigm.
+Each is evaluated under three speed regimes (12 conditions total).
+Speed is a discrete factor with two modes: base speed (1 cell/timestep at 1 stamina unit) and double speed (2 cells/timestep at 2 stamina units).
+The three regimes are: \begin{enumerate} \item equal base speed for predators and prey, \item double speed for predators only, and \item double speed for prey only. \end{enumerate} A both-double-speed regime is excluded as functionally equivalent to a scaled equal-speed setting under the fixed stamina budget.